Clint Eastwood filmography

-Clint Eastwood is an American film actor, film director, film producer, singer, composer and lyricist.
-He has appeared in over 60 films.
-His career has spanned 65 years and began with small uncredited film roles and television appearances.
+Clint Eastwood is an American retired actor, director, producer, singer, composer, and lyricist.
+He appeared in over 60 films in a career that spanned 72 years and began with small uncredited film roles and television appearances.
 Eastwood has acted in multiple television series, including the eight-season series Rawhide (1959–1965).
 Although he appeared in several earlier films, mostly uncredited, his breakout film role was as the Man with No Name in the Sergio Leone–directed Dollars Trilogy: A Fistful of Dollars (1964), For a Few Dollars More (1965), and The Good, the Bad and the Ugly (1966), which weren't released in the United States until 1967/68.
 In 1971, Eastwood made his directorial debut with Play Misty for Me.
 Also that year, he starred as San Francisco police inspector Harry Callahan in Dirty Harry.
 The film received critical acclaim, and spawned four more films: Magnum Force (1973), The Enforcer (1976), Sudden Impact (1983), and The Dead Pool (1988).

 In 1973, Eastwood starred in another western, High Plains Drifter.
 Three years later, he starred as Confederate guerrilla and outlaw Josey Wales in The Outlaw Josey Wales.
 In 1978, Eastwood starred opposite an orangutan in the action-comedy Every Which Way but Loose.
-Although it received largely negative reviews, the film was a financial success, his highest-grossing film at that time, and generated a sequel.
+Although it received largely negative reviews, the film was a financial success, his highest-grossing film at that time, and generated a sequel, Any Which Way You Can.
 In 1979, Eastwood portrayed prisoner Frank Morris in the Don Siegel–directed Escape from Alcatraz.